Linda MacArthur Miele

 Ms. Csoboth studied classical ballet in New York City at American Ballet Theatre with teachers such as Robert Joffrey -- founder of the Joffrey Ballet in Chicago, Valentina Perejslavic, and Igor Schwetzoff.
 She became a member of the American Ballet Theatre Choreographer's Showcase and performed with them in New York.
 Ms. Csoboth finished her education in New York City as an art major and received awards and grants for her work.
 Ms. Csoboth has designed and staged full length classical ballets for Maine State Ballet for the past 25 years.
 She has received rave reviews for the costumes and scenic designs for these Maine State Ballet productions.
 She is also on the dance faculty of Maine State Ballet.
 Ms. Csoboth has also been costume designer for the Portland Opera Repertory Theatre and has designed many of the Opera's productions.

-School Director, Choreographer
+Assistant Director, Choreographer

 Maine State Ballet's most prolific ballerina, Janet epitomizes the dream of every aspiring young dancer.
 Audiences have applauded her as Sugar Plum Fairy in The Nutcracker, Aurora in Sleeping Beauty, Kitri in Don Quixote, Odette/Odile in Swan Lake, the Firebird in Maine State Ballet's premiere production of The Firebird and many other roles.
 Equally comfortable teaching tap, jazz and ballet, Janet has choreographed for musical productions and for “Best of Broadway”.
 An integral part of the artistic staff, Ms. Davis assists with casting, coaching dancers, and staging all of Maine State Ballet's repertoire.

 Mr. Bernier is a character artist with the Maine State Ballet.
 Before joining the Maine State Ballet faculty in 2009, he earned his Bachelor of the Arts degree in Theater from the University of Southern Maine.
-As Production Manager, he is involved with all technical and organizational aspects of the ballets.

 Karla Kelley Brenner